owlbear-rodeo/prefabs/docs/store.md

 ## Editing a Prefab

 A prefab is a scene.
 Just like any other scene you can edit the contents of a prefab by opening it and adding tokens, drawings or more.
-Once you are don't editing the prefab the next time you insert it, it will include these changes.
+Once you are done editing the prefab the next time you insert it, it will include these changes.

 ![Open Prefab tile](https://raw.githubusercontent.com/owlbear-rodeo/prefabs/main/docs/tile.jpg)